There is a headstone in Elfheim dedicated to Link (In the NES version, it is "Here lies Erdrick").

 The Redwings from Final Fantasy Tactics Advance is the shout out for Final Fantasy IV's Red Wings.
 The Redwings' leader Grissom is a Dark Knight, but his sprite and attacks are based on a Paladin.
 This is a shout out to the Red Wings' leader Cecil Harvey.

 The game also has the "kings", five wizards with (horribly Anglicized) French names for the five colors of magic: Ruuj (red), Bliu (blue), Verre (green), Nware (black), and Blanch (white).
-While we're here, those are also the three colors in Magic: The Gathering, though they have different meanings there.
+While we're here, those are also the five colors in Magic: The Gathering, though they have different meanings there.
 (For starters, red magic in M:TG is what black magic is in Final Fantasy.)